beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Combat System

-A simple combat system has already been implemented, with which the user may select an enemy to attack and then select a weapon or spell to use to attack.
-In the future, this system will be replaced by a direction-based combat system, where the user will be able to move around the battlefield and attack enemies in different directions.
+The combat system is turn-based, with the player and enemies taking turns to attack.
+The enemies occupy a certain direction in a room, and the player can change the direction that they are facing in order to target their desired enemy.
+They may then use a weapon or spell to attack those enemies.

+### Visual Map

+The game has a visual map that shows the player's current location and the locations of the rooms that are directly connected to it.
+In the future, there will be a recursive map that shows rooms that branch off of directly connected rooms.

 ## Future Changes